-According to the SSA, sixty-two (62) is the earliest age you become eligible to apply for social security.
+Sixty-two (62) is the earliest age you become eligible to apply for social security.
 The Social Security Administration identifies you will receive 73.3% of the funds as compared to deferring it until 66 plus 4 months.

 This may be dictated by health concerns or a stressful unfulfilling job.
 When you really think about it, if you don’t like your job or have a bad boss, consider the true cost of working those extra years?

 Never before in the history of retirement have we had so many options.
-Now, we are living longer healthier lives than ever before.
+Now, we are living longer, healthier lives than ever before.
 This is changing the way we think and view the entire concept.

 You might think that retiring is the opportunity to slow down and enjoy life.
 Generally, this means spending more time with family and friends.
 A life of leisure pursuing new and old interests / hobbies.

 With oodles of free time yet on a fixed income, many of these interests become too expensive.
 Boredom can easily set in with the days filled with meaningless activity.
-This leads many to decide that a traditional retirement is not for them.
+This leads many to decide that the traditional way is not for them.

 Although the extra income of a part-time job is nice, usually it is not about the paycheck.
 It is about doing something you enjoy and gaining the satisfaction of helping others.

 There is a growing trend of retirees re-entering the workforce.
 It may be as a consultant in an area of expertise or simply something you enjoy.
 Examples might include working at a golf course, a greenhouse, or becoming a local tour guide.

-The majority of us do not have the financial resources to sustain 30 or more years of retirement.
-Simply stated, we will outlive our savings and other options will need to be explored.
+The majority of us do not have the financial resources to sustain 30 or more years after stopping work.
+Simply stated, we will outlive our savings and other options need to be explored.

 Another trend we observe is Americans relocating to foreign countries where the cost of living is substantially lower.
 Many report they maintain a comfortable lifestyle on a social security income.

-This is not for everyone and it is strongly recommended you live, at least several months, in the country before making the decision where to retire.
+This is not for everyone and it is strongly recommended you live, at least several months, in the country before making the decision where to live.
 There is a lot of information out there showing the pros and cons of each country.

 When you think about it, it makes perfect sense for retirees to become entrepreneurs.
 They have the time, expertise, and usually the finances to start their own business.

-Not only that, but the over-50 set is looking differently at their retirement years, says Michael Chodos, associate administrator for entrepreneurial development with the United States’ Small Business Administration.
+Not only that, but the over-50 set is looking differently at their post-work years, says Michael Chodos, associate administrator for entrepreneurial development with the United States’ Small Business Administration.
 “Folks are coming into their second acts healthy, with vast experience and see another 30 years in front of them.”

-In summary, the history of retirement has changed and evolved dramatically over the past several decades.
+Retirement has changed and evolved dramatically over the past several decades.
 What started out as a way to bring in new young workers has now become the next chapter in our ever changing, ever expanding lifetime.